 Huernia pillansii N.E.
 Br.

 Huernia pillansii is a succulent with soft, erect or ascending stems, subglobose when young, becoming narrowly ovate or cylindric with age.
-It grows up to 6 inches (15 cm) long and up to 0.8 inches (2 cm) in diameter.
+It grows up to 6 inches (15 cm) long and 0.8 inches (2 cm) in diameter.
 Leaves are as soft bristles and up to 0.3 inches (8 mm) long.
-Showy, star-like flowers are up to 2 inches (5 cm) in diameter, outside yellow or reddish-brown, inside cream-colored or yellowish, and stippled with irregular blotches of red or maroon.
-It flowers freely in late summer and early fall.
+The showy star-like flowers are up to 2 inches (5 cm) in diameter, outside yellow or reddish-brown, inside cream-colored or yellowish, and stippled with irregular blotches of red or maroon.
+It blooms freely from late summer to early fall.

 How to Grow and Care